sdeastham/mpi_netcdf_installer/README.md

 * `CC`: A working C compiler
 * `FC`: A working Fortran compiler
 * `CXX`: A working C++ compiler

-If you already have a working MPI implementation, then you can skip Step 2, but you must also have the following environment variables set:

 * `MPI_ROOT`: The root directory for your MPI installation (i.e. `$MPI_ROOT/bin/mpicc` should exist)

+If you already have a working MPI implementation, then you can skip Step 2, but you still need to have `MPI_ROOT` set.

 ## Installation: